gstls/WebPose3D-RealTime/README.md

 # Getting Started
 - This project does not require any additional library installations.
 Simply download the project and run index.html using Live Server or via npm.
-- When running the project, clicking the 'Follow Skeleton' button enables the third-person camera to follow the skeleton.
+- Click the 'Follow Skeleton' button while running the project to activate the third-person camera, allowing it to follow the skeleton.